dhershman1/dusty-standards/JavaScript/modules.md

 - _Always_ use modules `import`/`export` over a non standard module system.
   - Modules are standardized and are here to stay, embrace it
+  - Unlike node, who is still having problems embracing it, you should use `require` within node still
 ```js
 // Bad
 const foo = require('foo')